- Jan 01, 2019

 An important element of our solution is to identify and track users across devices — whether they are using their desktop computer, laptop, tablet, or smartphone.
 However, due to the changes in IP tracking, device IDs, and “fingerprinting” brought on by the GDPR and upcoming regulations, we don’t want to limit our functionality.
 Instead, we have focused on the GDPR-compliant method of self-identification.

-Using Self-Identification to Remain Complaint for Cross-Device Tracking
+Using Self-Identification to Remain Compliant on Cross-Device Tracking

 Self-identification was our chosen solution to the growing data collection restraints around the world for cross-device tracking.
 This means that we require that the customer “log in” or fill out a form on a device in order for the LeadsRX system to recognize them and connect their actions across devices.
 As part of this process, we anonymize IP addresses so that they can not be used to trace the visitor in any way.